 information changes rapidly or the event is at an especially difficult time

 of day.
-If there is any doubt regarding the opening of school, we wait as long
+When there is doubt regarding the opening of school, we generally wait as long

 as possible in an effort to announce the final decision.
 Once an announcement